yangshun/tech-interview-handbook/apps/website/contents/algorithms/tree.md

 ### Binary tree

-Binary means two, so nodes in a binary trees have a maximum of two children.
+Binary means two, so nodes in a binary tree have a maximum of two children.

 **Binary tree terms**